sonngdev/personal-website-23/_posts/220612-jest-remix.md

 ---
-title: "How to get Jest (and React Testing Library) up and running in Remix 🃏💿"
+title: 'How to get Jest (and React Testing Library) up and running in Remix 🃏💿'
-excerpt: "If you are new to Remix and are trying to figure out how to set up Jest (and optionally React Testing Library), this guide can help you."
+excerpt: 'If you are new to Remix and are trying to figure out how to set up Jest (and optionally React Testing Library), this guide can help you.'
-date: "2022-06-12"
+date: '2022-06-12'
 ---

 > I learn this while working on the Remix example for [Jest Preview](https://www.jest-preview.com/), which is a stellar library that lets you see your app UI while testing.
 Check it out at the official website.